nobody27/webdev-labs/reflection.md

 For the modal, I got most of my info (includeing some copy and pasting) from the bootstrap documentation website.

+The Cards page has some WAVE alerts because they expect headings to work differently.

 ### Javascript

 This lab was very useful to me, especially learning about the existnace and usage of the different reduce/filture/map functions.
 I was able to complete the work without looking at the answers but I did use google a lot for help.
 While working on the event handlers, I hope I did the right thing by using javascript to add a second output section in which to show the input, better instructions would have been helpful.

+The fetch page didn't pass wave because of an issue with headings that couldn't be fixed while fitting the desired design.

 ### Jquery